Doctor of Education Curriculum Structure

-The UNE Online Doctor of Education program design specifically supports your development as a leader through formal study of your organization, participatory research processes, and collaborative decision making.
-Professionals engage in:
+The Doctor of Education curriculum design specifically supports your development as a leader through formal study of your organization, participatory research processes, and collaborative decision making.

 - Instruction that includes online lectures, instructor-led discussions and assessments, small group interactions, and limited, flexible synchronous sessions.